Kinesiology Courses

 KPE-118Year 2 standing

-Assessment of Human Fitness KPE-222
+Assessment of Human Fitness (KPE-222)

 Students will be introduced to the fundamental principles of fitness assessment.
 Various fitness tests for the different fitness parameters including muscular strength and endurance, anaerobic and aerobic power, flexibility, and balance will be practiced.
 Students will participate as both the test administrator and test subject for all tests.
 Weekly lecture and lab.
+Material fee applies.

 Prerequisites:

-Nutrition KPE-223
+Nutrition (KPE-223)

 This course presents the basic principles of human nutrition and the science behind them.
 Topics include a full assessment of nutrients, digestion, comparison of food guides, eating disorders, body composition and management, nutrition for sports, and popular trends and myths.
 Students will evaluate their own nutrient intakes and plan a healthy diet.

-Coaching KPE-251
+Coaching (KPE-251)

 An introduction to the foundations and principles of coaching sport and physical activities.
 Topics include coaching philosophy, coaching objectives and style, as well as principles of communication and motivation, teaching, physical training and management in athletic coaching.
 The course will also examine Canada’s Long Term Athlete Development Plan (LTAD) and Teaching Games for Understanding TGFU